ltworf/typedload/docs/comparisons.md

 ### Support of Union

-Seems to be very rare in this domain, but unions are very common in real world datasets.
+Other libraries tend to either be very slow or just give completely wrong results when Union are involved.

 # Functional approach